apache/struts-site/source/core-developers/ajax-client-side-validation.md

              <result type="jsonActionRedirect">ajaxFormSubmitSuccess</result>
          </action>
     </package>
 ```

-AJAX validation is performed by the _jsonValidation_  interceptor\.
-This interceptor is included in the _jsonValidationWorkflowStack_ , and is required in order to perform AJAX validation\.
-Normal results(input, success, etc) should be provided for the action in the case that someone tries to access the action directly, in which case normal validation will be triggered\.
+AJAX validation is performed by the [jsonValidation](../plugins/json/) interceptor.
+This interceptor is included in
+the _jsonValidationWorkflowStack_, and is required in order to perform AJAX validation.
+Normal results (input, success, etc)
+should be provided for the action in the case that someone tries to access the action directly, in which case normal v
+alidation will be triggered.
 So, how does the _jsonValidation_  know that it must perform AJAX validation vs regular validation?
-We will see that in a minute, but you don't need to know that in order to use AJAX validation\.
-Same applies for specialized Redirect Result Type _jsonActionRedirect_ \.
+We will see that in a minute, but you don't need to know that in order to use AJAX validation.
+Same applies for specialized

-__Create the JSP__
+ Redirect Result Type _jsonActionRedirect_.

+### Create the JSP

 ```jsp
 <%@taglib prefix="s" uri="/struts-tags" %>